mrocklin/cmsc15200/labs/lab1/index.md

 <img src="emptyhelloworld.png" alt="empty eclipse view" width="60%">

 The center panel is an editing window for the file `helloworld.c`.
-The bottom panel tells us what errors we have (currently empty).
+The bottom panel tells us what errors we have (currently empty) and also displays our output.

 Lets build a simple hello world C program in Eclipse.
-Write the following code into the code editing panel (center).
+Write the following code into the code editing panel (center) just below the comments.

     #include <stdio.h>

-    int main()
+    void main()
     {
         printf("Hello Eclipse!\n");
-        return 0;
     }

-*Quick Linux Tip*: You can copy and paste in Linux very easily with your mouse.
-To copy just select the text by clicking and dragging.
-To paste middle click where you want it to go.
-That's it.
-You can try this by copying the code above to the center editing panel in Eclipse.

 Now lets run this program by right clicking on the `lab1` project icon, selecting **Run As : Run Local C/C++ Application**.
-A screen will come up asking which debugger you'd like to use, leave the default, "GDB Debugger" and press OK.
-The bottom panel should now have switched from Problems to Console.
+The bottom panel is now showing the Console tab.
 Console holds the output of the program.
-You can switch back to look at compilation problems any time by clicking on the "Problems" tab.
+You can switch to look at compilation problems any time by clicking on the "Problems" tab.

 <img src="helloEclipse.png" alt="Hello Eclipse!" width="70%">